 First age of nations: A great variety of autonomous and complete societies, occasionally networked and sharing or trading with each other, which people lived in for hundreds of thousands of years.

-Fraternity: Dissociated patriarchy resulting from politics which espoused Liberty, Equality, Fraternity.
+Fraternity: Decentralized patriarchy resulting from politics which espoused Liberty, Equality, Fraternity.
 Fraternity as a goal is not suitable to global collaboration as it implies both equality and unanimity of principles.
-It has resulted in a fraternity of Great Men aligned by the principle of capitalism holding power.
+It has resulted in a fraternity of endo-ideals aligned under endosocialism.
 They still claim the right to control the lives of other people and occupy the top strata of society like patriarchy but now they bear no responsibility for governance or any participation in society.

-Hostile seductive coercion: Seductive coercion by a force outside the society it is affecting with interests in opposition to those of the society.
+Hostile seductive coercion: A force of seductive coercion from outside the society with interests in opposition to those of the society.